• Skip to main content

 Simmer for a few minutes, spooning the mixture over the chicken.

-And just a little note about the sauce.
+TIP: Just a little note about the sauce.
 If it starts to split (with the oil separating from the rest of the sauce) during the cooking process, quickly whisk to restore it to a beautifully creamy sauce.

 Garnish and serve